 IMMIGRATION REFORM.
 Given the County's growing immigrant population, and the number of departments directly or indirectly impacted by aspects of the ongoing debate within Congress and during the Presidential race, this is a major issue for the County.
-The County urges Congress to continue to work towards a comprehensive immigration reform bill which creates a path to citizenship; reinforces that immigration enforcement is a federal responsibility; and provides reimbursement to counties for services provided to immigrants.
+The County of San Mateo recognizes, values, and will continue to work to protect the rights of all San Mateo County residents, regardless of their ethnic or national origin, gender, race, religion, sexual orientation, or immigration status.
+Further, the County will continue to promote and enhance the health, safety, and welfare of the community and provide and ensure access to quality services that benefit and enrich the lives of all County residents.
+The County will oppose efforts to require it to use its resources to enforce civil federal immigration law as it believes that enforcement of federal civil immigration law is the responsibility of the federal government.
+The County urges Congress to continue to work towards a comprehensive immigration reform bill which creates a path to citizenship. reinforces that immigration enforcement is a federal responsibility; and provides reimbursement to counties for services provided to immigrants.